dngulin/ttyhlauncher/README.md

 ### About

-**ttyhlauncher** is the open source implementation of the old ttyh.ru minecraft launcher under the GNU GPL version 3.
+**TtyhLauncher** is the open source implementation of the old [ttyh.ru](https://ttyh.ru) minecraft launcher under the GNU GPL version 3.

+Launcher provide access to run different game clients, get updates, select different versions of game clients, set java run arguments and upload player's skin to session server.
+About custom session and update servers see below.

 We are against the use of the launcher for illegal purposes, it is written just for fun.
 If you like minecraft, buy the game and support the developer.